andrea-mitridate/PTArcade/docs/inputs/model.md

   [signal]: #deterministic-signals

 ## Priors
 The priors for the signal parameters are defined via the `parameters` dictionary.
 The keys of this dictionary must be strings, which will be used as names for the model parameters.
-The values of this dictionary are [enterprise Parameter][enterprise.signals.parameter.Parameter] objects created with a helper function [ptarcade.models_utils.prior][].
+The values of this dictionary are [enterprise Parameter][enterprise.signals.parameter.Parameter] objects, the user can create these object via the [`prior`][ptarcade.models_utils.prior] helper function that can be imported from the [ptarcade.models_utils][] module.
+The first argument that the user needs to pass to the [`prior`][ptarcade.models_utils.prior] function is a string with the name of the prior class they want to use for that parameter, the remaining arguments are used to set the attributes of the prior.
+By default, parameters are assumed to be common across all pulsars.
+If the user wants to define a pulsar-dependent parameter, this can be done by passing `common=False` as a keyword argument.

-??? example "Priors Example"
+???+ example "Priors Example"
     The `parameters` dictionary of a model described by the parameters $a$ and $b$, which are common among all the pulsars, will look as follows for different choices of the priors:

     === "Uniform Priors"